Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

 \subsubsection{Jump diffusion models}

-In their classic works, Merton and Kou \cite{Merton,Kou} proposed to model the log-price dynamics as a finite-activity jump diffusion.
+In their classic works, Merton and Kou (1976, 2002) proposed modeling the log-price dynamics as a finite-activity jump diffusion.
 The risk-neutral asset dynamics are given by:

-where $W_t$ is a standard Brownian motion, $N_t$ is a Poisson counter of intensity $\lambda$, and $J$ is the jump size distribution. $N_t$ and $W_t$ are assumed to be independent, and the compensator $\kappa$ equals $\phi_J(-i)-1.$ For the discounted price $\tilde S_t$ to be a true martingale, conditions on the asymptotic behavior of $f_J(x)$ must be imposed (see e.g. \cite{ContTankov}).
-In the Merton model $J$ is normally distributed $J \sim \mathcal N( m, \delta^2)$, whereas Kou assumed it an asymmetrically skewed double-exponential distribution, that is, the density function $f_J(x)$ to be of the form:
+where $W_t$ is a standard Brownian motion, $N_t$ is a Poisson counter of intensity $\lambda$, and $J$ is the jump size distribution. $N_t$ and $W_t$ are assumed to be independent, and the compensator $\kappa$ equals $\phi_J(-i)-1.$ For the discounted price $\tilde S_t$ to be a true martingale, conditions on the asymptotic behavior of $f_J(x)$ must be imposed (see e.g. Cont and Tankov, 2003).
+In the Merton model $J$ is normally distributed $J \sim \mathcal N( m, \delta^2)$, whereas Kou assumed for it an asymmetrically skewed double-exponential distribution, that is, the density function $f_J(x)$ as given by:

 for $\alpha>1, \beta>0$ and $p+q=1$.

 In these models no time change is involved, so $X_{T,U}$ coincides with the underlying L\'{e}vy process $X_t$ having characteristic triplet $(0, \sigma^2, \lambda f_J(x) dx)$.
 To completely characterize $\Phi_{t_0}(z,w)$, observe that $(X^d_t, \langle X^d \rangle_t)$ is just a bivariate compound Poisson process of joint jump density $f_{J,J^2}(x,y)$ and intensity $\lambda$, whence: